DeusExMachina1993/Dota-Draft/README.md

 # DOTA-Draft: A Dataset for In-Game Recommendation in Multiplayer Online Battle Arenas

-This repository contains the **DOTA-Draft** dataset and benchmark scripts introduced in the paper:
+This repository contains the **DOTA-Draft** dataset introduced in the paper:

 > Mohammadnejad, M., Dorrigiv, M., & Yaghmaee, F. (2026). *DOTA-Draft: A Dataset for In-Game Recommendation in Multiplayer Online Battle Arenas*.
 Journal of AI and Data Mining.